Home / Answers / Should an RIA build or buy AI

 Cons: has to be done in person, requires the principal in the room.

-Verdict: the right move for $50M-$2B firms that want the leverage of a built system without the cost of building one.
+Verdict: the right move for $50M-$2B firms that want the power of a built system without the cost of building one.

 How to choose

 If you have an engineering team and $500K to burn, build.
 If you only need a meeting note-taker, buy.
-For everything in between — and that's most advisory firms — install.
+For everything in between, and that's most advisory firms, implement.